Wiplash22/SoftwareEngineering/README.md

 # SoftwareEngineering
-Online streaming platform for everyone
+Online streaming platform for everyone.
 We have started working for it